 Uveitis caused by an infection (‘infectious uveitis’) usually improves with treatment of the underlying infection.
 Antiviral drugs, antibiotics, or antifungal drugs may be used depending on the cause of the infection.

 For patients with non-infectious uveitis, corticosteroids are usually the first choice of treatment.
 Corticosteroids work by inhibiting the part of the immune system that causes inflammation within the body.
 They are available in several forms including: eye drops, injections (into or around the eye), and oral preparations (tablets/capsules), or as surgical implants.
-However, corticosteroids have a number of side effects that make them unsuitable for long-term use, particularly in the already vulnerable diabetic eye.
-For example, use of eye drops and injections can result in raised pressure within the eye and cataract formation if used long-term, these are complications the diabetic eye are already susceptible to.
+However, corticosteroids have a number of side effects that make them unsuitable for long-term use, particularly in the already vulnerable eye affected by diabetes.
+For example, use of eye drops and injections can result in raised pressure within the eye and cataract formation if used long-term, these are complications eyes affected by diabetes are already susceptible to.
 Therefore, alternative treatments are required for the longer-term treatment of uveitis.

 In patients who have chronic or sight-threatening uveitis that requires longer-term treatment, immunomodulatory drugs (also known as ‘immunosuppressant’ drugs) provide an alternative to corticosteroids, which are unsuitable for prolonged use due to the side effects.
 Immunomodulatory drugs work by suppressing the inflammatory response provided by the immune system.
 They are also used as the first treatment for some types of uveitis in order to help treat the underlying systemic disease.
 Some of the immunomodulatory drugs that are currently used in the treatment uveitis include: